[Interview] Smaller, Lighter SolarCell Remote Advances Samsung’s Environmental Strategy

 Eliminating the Need for Disposable Batteries

-Samsung developed the SolarCell Remote to combat the environmental impact of discarding used batteries.
-It is a rechargeable remote control, with a solar panel (solar cell) that can be charged by sunlight or indoor lighting.
+Samsung Electronics developed the SolarCell Remote to combat the environmental impact of discarding used batteries.
+It is the industry’s first rechargeable remote control, with a solar panel (solar cell) that can be charged by sunlight or indoor lighting.
 The remote can also be charged with a USB-C cable so consumers have many ways to charge their remote.

 “The level of carbon emissions from the SolarCell Remote, from production to disposal, is roughly one-third of that of the manufacturing of disposable batteries1,” said JongKeun Lee from H/W Platform Lab.
 “By eliminating the need for disposable batteries, not only are fewer resources consumed but carbon emissions are lowered by manufacturing fewer batteries over time.”

 Another remarkable feature is its low power consumption.
 The SolarCell Remote was designed to run on about 10% of the power that typical remote controls use.
-“Samsung made significant progress by drastically eliminating unnecessary outputs and operations, contributing to great energy savings,” added Lee.
+“Samsung made significant progress by drastically eliminating unnecessary outputs and operations, contributing to great energy savings,” Lee added.

-The SolarCell Remote Recycles More Than Six Tonnes of Waste
+The SolarCell Remote Recycles More Than 55 Tonnes of Waste

 This was no simple undertaking.
 It takes time and effort to develop and apply alternative materials made from recycled waste in a meaningful way.

 “This year, we started using recycled plastics from discarded fishing nets.
-While they are costly and difficult to process, the end result is a higher quality of materials which contribute to our mission of everyday sustainability,” added Kim.
+While they are costly and difficult to process, the end result is a higher quality of materials which contribute to our mission of everyday sustainability,” Kim added.
 “The process is quite extensive, from sorting out the waste to cleaning, removing toxic substances and improving material properties.”

-In recognition of this product’s eco-conscious design, Time Magazine selected the SolarCell Remote as one of Time Magazine’s “The Best Inventions of 2022”.
+In recognition of this product’s environmentally friendly design, Time Magazine selected the SolarCell Remote as one of Time Magazine’s “The Best Inventions of 2022.”

 All of Samsung’s 2023 Lifestyle TVs are equipped with the 2023 SolarCell Remote.
 Samsung’s goal is to integrate more eco-conscious products and processes into a wider range of models across regions and empower consumers to live a more sustainable lifestyle.